 Traffic is the data sent and received by clients and servers.

 A web browser (commonly referred to as a browser) is a software application for retrieving, presenting, and browsing information resources on the World Wide Web.

 Major web browsers include Firefox, Chrome, Internet Explorer, and Safari.

-A website mirror is an one-to-one copy of a website which you can find under other web addresses.
+A website mirror is a one-to-one copy of a website that you can find under other web addresses.